Country number: 26

 - Next an overnight train to Chiang Mai, the second city of Thailand in the mountainous north.
 Founded in 1296, it was once capital of the independent Lanna Kingdom.
 It’s also known as the ‘Rose of the North’.
 There’s a scenic, winding drive up a mountain to Doi Suthep, one of the country’s most stunning temple complexes .
 It involves a 300-step serpent-guarded stairway, leading up to the temples but the climb is rewarding.
 The chanting of the Buddhist monks is relaxing and hypnotic – I could sit listening all day – and there are sweeping views of the city.
 A cycle tour of the flatter, old city is also worth the effort; it is crammed with hundreds of elaborate Buddhist temples.

 - At the end, returning from Hanoi, a beach sojourn in Krabi.
 It is an especially sad time.
 The tsunami had hit the month before.
+I would have been on the beach at the time if i hadn’t re-organised my trip.
 I considered cancelling, but the spa I had chosen tells me they need the business.
 There are no other tourists.
 The people I speak to tell of their panicking as they ran for high ground, their relief to be safe and their sadness at the deaths of so many.
-The pretty bays and limestone scenery are ravaged, piles of excavated timber on the beaches.
-The most poignant sight, the posters and photographs listing all those still missing.
+The pretty bays and limestone scenery are ravaged, piles of excavated timber on the beaches, sunken boats in the water.
+The most poignant sight, the posters and photographs tied to the railings, listing all those still missing.

 When?
 April 2005, detox spa